Did you just search, “sell my land quickly for cash?” Well, we buy land!

-What do I have to do if I sell my land to you and the property is on an HOA?
+What do I have to do if I want to sell my land to you and the property is on an HOA?

 We will also need to know how much the annual dues are, whether there are any back dues and if there is a capital improvement fee owed at closing.

-If there are due owed and the amount owed is minimal, we can simply cover the cost for you.
+If there are dues owed and the amount is minimal, we can simply cover the cost for you.

 What happens if one of the original owners has passed away?

-It depends on whether the property has gone through probate or the deed says joint tenants with right of survivorship.
+It depends on whether the property has gone through probate or the deed says joint tenants with rights of survivorship.